At Growing Gardens we depend on our amazing volunteers, staff, board, and community to carry out our mission and help people GROW!

-Youth Grow is seeking volunteers to support our after school garden clubs at partner school sites located in North, Northeast and Southeast Portland.
-The classes run on Mondays – Thursdays from September 29th-December 12th, between the hours of 2:30pm-6:00pm.
+Youth Grow is seeking volunteers to support our after school garden clubs at partner school sites located in North, Southeast Portland, and Gresham.
+The classes run on Mondays – Thursdays in the Fall, Winter, and Spring during the hours of 2:30pm-6:00pm, and during the summer between the hours of 8am-12:30pm.
 As a volunteer, you will be committing to one afternoon a week for an 8-10 week session.
-Additional opportunities for classroom assistants are also needed during school hours.
 Interested?
-Please fill out YG Vol Garden assist App 2014 and return via email to email@example.com.
+Please fill out the Youth Grow Garden Assistant Volunteer Application or contact Pesha at email@example.com for more information.

 Food Pantry Cooking Demo Volunteer

 Do you like to cook with simple and healthy ingredients?
 Support the Youth Grow program by volunteering to do cooking demos at one of our schools’ food pantries.
 Interested?
-Please fill out YG Food Pantry Demo Cook App 2014 form and return via email to firstname.lastname@example.org.
+Please fill out Youth Grow Food Pantry Demo Cook Application and return via email to email@example.com.